micaelpreis/sublime-text-configuration/README.md

 In the file "preferences.sublime-settings" present on the folder "Files", you can see my configuration file.

-In there, all of my configurations for Sublime Text are present together with the configurations for the themes: Material and Seti.
+In there, all of my configurations for Sublime Text are present together with the configurations for the themes: [Material Theme](https://packagecontrol.io/packages/Material%20Theme) and [Seti_UI](https://packagecontrol.io/packages/Seti_UI).

 To apply this configurations just copy paste them to your own file located on **Preferences > Settings-User**.